katrinesando/ProgramSomData/Assignments/Assignment01/BPRD-03-ahad-biha-kmsa/ReadMe.txt

 Exercise 3.4
-See file Answer3.4.txt for answer.
+See file Answer3.4.pdf for derivation tree.

 Exercise 3.5